 Weed and Brush Abatement

 In Saratoga, there are two programs that help protect Saratoga from wildfire by reducing potential fuel, like weeds and brush.
-These programs are the Weed Abatement Program managed by Santa Clara Department of Agriculture and the Brush Abatement Program (Wildland Urban Interface Preparedness Inspection) managed by the Santa Clara County Fire Department.
+These programs are the Weed Abatement Program managed by the City of Saratoga with support from the County of Santa Clara and the Brush Abatement Program (Wildland Urban Interface Preparedness Inspection) managed by the Santa Clara County Fire Department.

 If you live in the hillside (or Wildland Urban Interface) areas around Santa Clara County, the Santa Clara County FireSafe Council has resources available to assist you to keep your home fire safe.
 A 20-page, step-by-step guide for homeowners and residents is available online or by calling 408-975-9591.
 The guide, Living With Fire in Santa Clara County, includes recently updated information on creating Defensible Space (PDF), fire resistant plants, and roofing materials.